-In Zendesk Support, tickets are solved first and then, after they have maintained their solved status for a predefined amount of time (set up in your automations or triggers), they are moved to closed.
+Tickets are solved first and then after they maintained their solved status for a predefined amount of time, they are moved to closed.
 The major differences between solved and closed tickets are the following:

 - Solved tickets can be reopened and updated.

-Tickets can be marked solved by agents.
-Tickets marked as solved, then responded to by an end-user will be reset to an open status.
+Tickets can be marked as solved by agents.
+Tickets marked as solved that are then responded by an end user reset to an open status.

 Tickets in solved status, that are not closed by a trigger or automation, are automatically closed after 28 days, regardless of whether there have been updates to the ticket in that timeframe.